hashicorp/boundary/README.md

 Values that are secrets (e.g credentials) are encrypted in the database.
 Currently, PostgreSQL is supported as a database and has been tested with Postgres 12 and above.

-Boundary uses only common extensions and both hosted and self-run instances are supported.
+Boundary uses only common extensions and both hosted and self-managed instances are supported.
 In most instances all that is needed is a database endpoint and appropriate credentials.

 ##### KMS